shatterednirvana/oration/ROADMAP.md

 **Some time, maybe**

- - Allow mix-and-matching queue, storage, and compute services.
+ - Both: Allow mix-and-matching queue, storage, and compute services.
- - Authentication (AppEngine can maybe use Google, what about Azure?
+ - Both: Authentication (AppEngine can maybe use Google, what about Azure?
 Use custom scheme?)
+ - Azure: Cache Java/Python distributables